 You might have come across the term ‘VA’ before and thought to yourself “what the heck is that?”
 Well, there’s no need to wonder anymore.
-I got all the information you need on what a VA is and how you become one.
+I got all the information you need on what a Virtual Assistant is, all the services a VA offers, and how you become one.

 I started my own VA journey almost a year ago and what a journey it has been!
-I’ve learned so many new things and increased my skills.
+I’ve learned so many new things and increased my skills to be able to offer as many services as possible.
 I’ve also learned a lot about myself, what I am worth, and what I can and can’t do.
 Now, I want to share some of these things with you…

 The term ‘VA’ is short for virtual assistant.
 And so what is that?
 Trust me, I was confused too for the longest time.
 Virtual assistant is simply the role of an assistant who works virtually, or online, as most people would call it.
 A virtual assistant is a freelancer who works with multiple clients based on their needs.
 This means you might have 5-6 clients and that your hours vary greatly from month to month and from client to client.
 But, this also means that you have a lot of flexibility and you can set your own schedule more or less as you want to.
 Personally, this has given me the freedom to travel A LOT (while working of course).
 Great for the generation of digital nomads!

 As a VA you help online entrepreneurs running their day-to-day business, so there can be a lot to do!
 A lot of tasks you might only do one time, but you also have a lot of repetitive tasks.
 This basically comes down to having A LOT of different tasks and challenges which means you constantly grow and learn more.
 Personally, I love this!
 And the best part?
 You never have two days that are the same!
 How great is that?

 So, let’s talk more specific roles…